© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Warter Augustinian Priory is a scheduled monument protected by Historic England under reference 1008185.
 View the official record →

-Site of Warter Augustinian Priory is a scheduled ancient monument comprising the remains of a religious house established in Yorkshire during the medieval period.
+Warter Augustinian Priory is a medieval monastic site located in the East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008185.

 Site of Warter Augustinian Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008185.